 Importantly, despite compelling genetic research concluding that two species of African elephants exist — forest elephants (Loxodonta cyclotis) and savannah elephants (Loxodonta africana) — the two species are still being managed as one.
 Forest and savannah elephants occupy different ecological niches and face different threats and should be managed in accordance with these differences.

 The United States plays a crucial role in elephant conservation.
 Elephants are currently listed as “threatened” under the Endangered Species Act, which allows for some limited trade in ivory and elephant parts.
 The Fish and Wildlife Service took a strong stand against elephant poaching when it issued the Director’s Order to combat wildlife trafficking in February 2014 that tightened ivory import regulations and again in July 2015 when it proposed new rules to clamp down on ivory sales within the United States, but elephants need more.
 That’s why the Center petitioned to have elephants reclassified as two species and uplisted to the more protective “endangered” status.
-In 2016, in response to our petition, the Service announced that that Africa’s elephants may qualify for “endangered” status under the Endangered Species Act and may warrant reclassification as two separate species.
+In 2016, in response to our petition, the Service announced that Africa’s elephants may qualify for “endangered” status under the Endangered Species Act and may warrant reclassification as two separate species.
+When the Service hadn't moved forward with upgraded protections or reclassification, however, in November 2017 we filed a notice of intent to sue the Service, with unprecedented poaching continuing and habitat loss accelerating.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|